jgoalby/log2div/README.md

 - Easy to style.
 - Single pure javascript file with readable, well-documented code.
 No build step needed.

+## What features do you plan to add?
+- I would like to add features useful for Phaser development.
+- I would like to add features useful for mobile application developement.

+## What features do you not plan to add?
+- Full-featured developer tools.
+That is a lot of work to create something desktop browsers already excel at.

 # Why?

 ## Why pure javascript?